kiprotect/dwork/README.md

 ## Making a New Release

-To release a new version of Algonaut, follow these steps:
+To release a new version of Dwork, follow these steps:

 * Make sure all tests pass for the new release.
 * Update `setup.py` with the new version number.
 We follow the